laufergall/webscraping_workshop/workshop/task_01/task_01.md

 The goal of this task is to get scrapy to run and scrape the current cinema program from [berlin.de](https://www.berlin.de/kino/_bin/index.php).
 We want to scrape different pieces of information from every cinema: name, description, address, contact, prices, and shows (movie titles and times).

 > **NOTE**: In this workshop, we will prepend `http://web.archive.org/web/20191102035415/` to the cinema detail URLs.
 This is because of the berlin.de website currently not showing any movie titles due to corona virus.
-Hence, we will retrieve a cinema program from 2nd November 2019 instead of the current one.
+Hence, we will retrieve an older cinema program instead of the current one.

 Take a look at the main berlin.de cinemas [website](https://www.berlin.de/kino/_bin/index.php), from where we get all cinema codes.

-This is a cinema [website](https://www.berlin.de/kino/_bin/kinodetail.php/30176) with the cinema details and current cinema program (might be empty due to corona virus).
-In this example: "CinemaxX Berlin".
+This is a cinema [website](https://www.berlin.de/kino/_bin/kinodetail.php/32139) with the cinema details and current cinema program (might be empty due to corona virus).
+In this example: "CineStar Cubix am Alexanderplatz", (cinema code: "32139").

-And [this website](http://web.archive.org/web/20190706130635/https://www.berlin.de/kino/_bin/kinodetail.php/30176) also corresponds to "CinemaxX Berlin", yet we get it from web.archive.org, from 2nd November 2019, so that we can scrape movie titles and show times.
+And [this website](http://web.archive.org/web/20191102035415/https://www.berlin.de/kino/_bin/kinodetail.php/32139) also corresponds to "CinemaxX Berlin", yet we get it from web.archive.org, from 2nd November 2019, so that we can scrape movie titles and show times.
+Depending on when the particular cinema website was stored in web.archive.org, we might get movies from older dates for other cinemas.

 # Scraping politeness